daltonoswald/playback/frontend/README.md

 # React + Vite

-Front of the the Statsify website built using React + Vite.
+Frontend of the the Playback website built using React + Vite.